birneee/soft-protocol-rust/rfc/src/main.md

 The SOFT protocol has no control over the IP layer beneath the UDP layer.
 But decisions in the SOFT handshake have consequences on IP packet routing.
 In general, fragmentation on the IP layer can have significant effect on the robustness of SOFT packet transfer.
 Using IPv4, a router in the network can fragment the IP packet into smaller IP packets.
 There is no reliability mechanism on the IP layer, meaning a lost fragment is not resent.
 As a consequence, the assembled UDP packet will be incomplete and thus UDP silently drops the packet after the checksum computation of the packet.
 For IPv6, fragmentation and reassembling is only done by the communication endpoints.
 Thus, IPv6 packets that are too big for a router to be forwarded, are dropped.

-This SOFT protcol version already provides the possibility to avoid IP layer fragmentation for IPv4 at all.
-Since 576 Bytes is the minimum MTU size IPv4 hosts must support, the SOFT server can always set the upper limit of the maximum packet size to 496 Bytes when a REQ packet with client's maximum packet size comes in.
+This SOFT protocol version already provides the possibility to avoid IP layer fragmentation for IPv4 at all.
+Since 576 bytes is the minimum MTU size IPv4 hosts must support, the SOFT server can always set the upper limit of the maximum packet size to 496 bytes when a REQ packet with client's maximum packet size comes in.

 Furthermore, the SOFT protocol has a rudimentary feature for the client to probe the maximum SOFT packet size.
 With the MPS inside the REQ packet of the handshake, the server may agree with this value and starts to send DATA packets with this MPS length.
 If the client does not receive DATA packets, it can assume that it is due to a too high MPS value that results in IP fragmentation problems.